Well Drilling Serving Kelowna & Area

 Remember when it comes to Real Estate with Water Wells, they are unregulated on most private properties, as a purchaser you are in a Buyer Beware situation, it’s very wise to seek independent advice.
 If a water well has known issues, it’s MUCH better to discover this information prior to purchasing a property in Kelowna.

-Okanagan Water Well Services is compiling an local Real Estate & Water Well Resource Guide intended to help purchasers and sellers through the often confusing process of purchasing Real Estate with a Water Well.
+Okanagan Water Well Services is compiling a BC Real Estate & Water Well Resource Guide intended to help purchasers and sellers through the often confusing process of purchasing Real Estate with a Water Well in British Columbia

 To safeguard the quality and quantity of the groundwater resource in British Columbia, new water supply wells used to supply water for domestic purposes must be sited at least the following distances from existing features.